Somerville College Library Staff

 Ladies Can’t Climb Ladders – The Pioneering Adventures of the First Professional Women (2020, Doubleday, ISBN 9780857525871)

-She looks after the College’s Special Collections and archives and is responsible for managing and maintaining the College’s extensive lending and reference library.
-Contact Anne if you have any queries about consulting or using the Colleges collections.
+She is responsible for managing the College’s extensive lending library and its special collections, including the College’s collections of pictures (as Keeper of the College Pictures), chattels and antiquarian books.
+Please contact Sarah if you have any queries about consulting or using the College’s collections.